-There are three different types of content that financial advisors should be producing for their blogs:
+There are four different types of content that financial advisors should be producing for their blogs:

 At Twenty Over Ten, we stress the importance and benefits of creating evergreen content.
-Today let’s explore the do’s and dont’s of evergreen content as well as its purpose and function, using content that would be on a financial advisor website as an example.
+Today we’re going to explore the do’s and don’ts of evergreen content as well as its purpose and function, using content that would be on a financial advisor website as an example.

 Evergreen content is any blog or article that will remain relevant to your audience, as opposed to those topics that change over time.
 The word evergreen is most often used by editors to describe certain kinds of stories; stories that, because of their topic, are always of interest to readers.

 The idea behind the evergreen stories is that they’re stories and topics that are always fresh, and your audience will consistently be interested in searching for them or learning more.

 The purpose of adding evergreen content to your blog or website is to educate, entertain and convert new leads into clients.
 Since this type of content is generally more topic-focused and informative it never really expires.
 This allows your firm the opportunity to recycle information, which saves time, energy and money while still generating business and website traffic.

 For example, if you write a great post about how to talk to your significant other about finances, that article will be relevant for years.
 You can re-share it each year without ever having to update it.
 Additionally, the longer it is up on your blog, the greater chance someone has to search for that topic and land on your site.